What are the tax benefits for Digital Nomads in Malta?

 But for an overview, Malta is full of rich history, UNESCO sites, beautiful beaches, great bars and restaurants, lots of lively nightlife, and some great festivals.

-Also, being an English-speaking country with 300 days of sun, the beautiful, warm, crystal clear Mediterranean sea, great taxes and home to a vibrant community of amazing digital nomads make Malta a very exciting choice.
+Also, being an English-speaking country with 300 days of sun, the beautiful, warm, crystal clear Mediterranean sea, great nomad taxes and home to a vibrant community of amazing digital nomads make Malta a very exciting choice.

 When you come, be sure to check out Valetta, The Three Citys, Mdina, the beaches around Mellieha, Gozo and the Blue Lagoon in Comino.
 But more than anything, Malta is all about the laid back, chilled out lifestyle, so be sure to take a breath and enoy the experience ❤️